 5. Swiss Madison SM-1T254 One Piece Toilet

-The actuators are made from chrome and placed at the top of the toilet for an easy reach.
-With an average height and a sturdy overall build, the Swiss Madison is another toilet rated top for comfort for you, the user.
+The actuators are made from chrome and placed at the top of the toilet.
+With an average height and a sturdy overall build, the Swiss Madison is another toilet-rated top for comfort for you, the user.

 6. Toto CT418FGNo.01 Aquia Wall-Hung Dual-Flush Toilet

 Are you looking for a toilet that is a little different or doesn’t take up too much visual space in your bathroom?
 This dual-flush toilet is the way to go then.
 It is a wall-hung toilet that almost appears to be floating from its position.